Command line parameters

 Task Scheduler

 Quick Macros does not have its own scheduler.
 Instead, it uses Windows Task Scheduler service.
 It allows to run a macro even when QM is not running (QM will start).
-To create a scheduled task that runs current macro, click the Schedule button in the Properties dialog.
-It shows a dialog for that task.
-To get information about various fields in the dialog, click the ? button on the title bar.
+To create or edit a scheduled task that runs current macro, click the Schedule button in the Properties dialog.

 SendMessage